n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.onesimpleapi.md

 ---
 #https://www.notion.so/n8n/Frontmatter-432c2b8dff1f43d4b1c8d20075510fe4
-title: One Simple API
+title: One Simple API node documentation
 description: Documentation for the One Simple API node in n8n, a workflow automation platform.
 Includes details of operations and configuration, and links to examples and credentials information.
 contentType: integration
 ---
 <!-- vale off -->
 <!-- linting off because 'simple' isn't something I want to add to accept.txt -->
-# One Simple API
+# One Simple API node

 Use the One Simple API node to automate work in One Simple API, and integrate One Simple API with other applications. n8n has built-in support for a wide range of One Simple API features, including getting profiles, retrieving information, and generating utilities.